 Take the files that we’ve copied and place them in the ‘Marlin-2.0.x/Marlin’ folder from the previous step.
 If files with the same name exist in that directory, overwrite them with the new configurations.

 Should you wish to make changes before compiling the firmware, now is the chance to do so.
 Configuration.h file holds the common settings, and despite the file extension, it can be modified with a standard text editor.

 Before we can compile Marlin firmware, we need to know what control board is in our 3D Printer.
 The firmware itself is hardware agnostic, but when compiling it into a binary file, we’re building it for a specific microcontroller.

 The full list of boards can be found in our Marlin firmware folder.
 Navigate to ‘Marlin-2.0.x/src/core/boards.h’ and open it in a text editor.
-The board names are defined in all capital letters, one per line, with a comment indicating what 3D Printers use it.
+The board names are defined here, one per line, with a comment indicating what 3D Printers use it.
 Some of the most common options are provided below.

 Once we know the board type, we’re set.
 Move back to the root directory of our ‘Marlin-2.0.x’ folder and open a new command prompt using ‘cmd’.
 Execute the following command, replacing board_name with the one found in the previous step.

 In my case, I am using a BIGTREETEECH board, where mine is identified as ‘STM32F103RC_btt_maple’.

 If everything works as expected, this process will take about 5 minutes to complete.
 When finished, we should have a confirmation message informing us that the build was a success.

 Above the success message, we can see the compiled firmware has been placed inside of the directory ‘Marlin-2.0.x\.pio\build\board_name’.
 Depending on the board type, this will either be called “firmware.hex” or “firmware.bin”.